-These are teeth in your children’s mouths that are blocked from erupting due to premature loss of the primary teeth or narrow jaws.
+- These are teeth in your children’s mouths that are blocked from erupting due to premature loss of the primary teeth or narrow jaws.
 When the teeth lack the space to erupt, they will usually stay in.
 Primary teeth usually develop fully but do not erupt because they are blocked.
 In such cases, a radiograph is needed to check whether the position of the teeth is correct.
-If they are not handled early enough, they may cause damage to the surrounding tissues and other teeth.
+Handling this early enough, there is no damage to the surrounding tissues and other teeth.

 8) Supernumerary Teeth

-These are extra teeth that can form anywhere on the arch of your mouth.
+- These are extra teeth that can form anywhere on the arch of your mouth.
 Because they erupt on the space meant for permanent teeth, they may delay or displace them.
-This may cause dental problems and irregularities.
+This can cause dental problems and irregularities.

-The development of your permanent children’s teeth is something that should occur normally.
-As a parent, you need to constantly remind yourself that your child is unique and should not be compared to other kids.
+The development of your children’s permanent teeth is something that should occur normally.
+As a parent, you need to constantly remind yourself that your child is unique.
+And no comparison to other kids.
 However, if it takes more than six months for new teeth to show signs of erupting.

 KinderSmiles Pediatric Dentistry and Orthodontics